agapebondservant/noblenmro/README.md

 This should be forked and tweaked as appropriate for different environments/SDLCs.
 Setup is as follows:

  1. Before triggering the pipeline, all pipeline dependencies are stored in a version control repository (i.e. git repo) for the main pipeline task.
 They are configured under *db_deployment_files* in the pipeline.yml file.
 They include
-     - Docker dependencies for the *Oracle Instant Client* image. *(A prebuilt image is used for the pipeline and available on DockerHub at oawofolu2/oracleinstantclient.)*
+     - Docker dependencies for the *Oracle Instant Client* image. *(A prebuilt image is used for this pipeline and available on DockerHub at oawofolu2/oracleinstantclient.)*
      - Script dependencies for the task
-     - Pipeline job files (including a template for the pipeline credentials) **NOTE: This pipeline uses [https://github.com/agapebondservant/noblenmro](https://github.com/agapebondservant/noblenmro) as the repository for the task dependencies.
+     - Pipeline job files (including a template for the pipeline credentials)

+ **NOTE: This pipeline uses [https://github.com/agapebondservant/noblenmro](https://github.com/agapebondservant/noblenmro) as the repository for the task dependencies.

  2. The source data files are loaded to a predefined resource location for the task inputs (i.e. S3 bucket/git repo/etc).
 They are configured under *db_source_files* in the pipeline.yml file.
 Currently the pipeline is triggered manually, but this can be changed by adding the *trigger:true* parameter to the input configuration.

 **NOTE: This pipeline uses [https://github.com/agapebondservant/noblenmrodb](https://github.com/agapebondservant/noblenmrodb) as the task input resource for the data files, including a sample data file.
 It assumes that the data file will be prefixed with a version number.**

  3. Once Steps 1 and 2 are ready, the pipeline job can be triggered.